CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 1.3.0.sec=The requirements of this Act apply to—

-1.3.1.sec=those “persons, partnerships, or corporations” over which the Commission has authority pursuant to section 5(a)(2) of the Federal Trade Commission Act (15 U.S.C. § 45(a)(2)); and
+1.3.1.sec=those “persons, partnerships, or corporations” over which {the_Commission} has authority pursuant to section 5(a)(2) of the Federal Trade Commission Act (15 U.S.C. § 45(a)(2)); and

 1.3.2.sec=notwithstanding section 4 and section 5(a)(2) of that Act (15 U.S.C. §§ 44 and 45(a)(2)), any non-profit organization, including any organization described in section 501(c) of the Internal Revenue Code of 1986 that is exempt from taxation under section 501(a) of such Code.

 1.3.=[02/Bit/Ssec_02]

-1.4.Sec=In enforcing this Act, the Commission shall not require the deployment or use of any specific products or technologies, including any specific device software or hardware.
+1.4.Sec=In enforcing this Act, {the_Commission} shall not require the deployment or use of any specific products or technologies, including any specific device software or hardware.

 1.=[02/Bit/Sec_04]